|Name of Program

 |Unreclaimed Deposts||Remains with the beverage industry|

-The ACT CDS operates as a ‘partnership’ between Government and industry:
+The ACT CDS operates as a ‘partnership’ between the Government and the beverage container industry:

-- The Scheme Coordinator, Exchange for Change, manages scheme finances and audit.
+- The Scheme Coordinator, Exchange for Change, manages scheme finances and auditing.

 - The Network Operator, Re.Turn It, manages the network of collection points.
 There is currently only one Network Operator, although other operators are not precluded from the ACT CDS.

-- Government, manages compliance with the legislation and instruments and documents made within the legislative framework.
+- Government, manages compliance with the legislation along with instruments and documents made within the legislative framework.

-Collection network is predominantly manual depot based with a government preference for ‘face-to-face’ drop off facilities, replicating the South Australian scheme; as well as charity sector shop front drop offs and other social enterprise involvement.
+The collection network is predominantly manual depot-based, with a government preference for ‘face-to-face’ drop off facilities, replicating the South Australian scheme, as well as charity sector shop drop offs and other social enterprise involvement.
 There are currently 21 collection points, with three being depots with cash refunds for consumers.
 Two of these depots have automated counting.
-The other 18 collection points are "bag-drop", 2 supermarkets, 1 community group, and 9 charity stores.
+The other 18 collection points are "bag-drop" collection points, supermarkets, a community group, and charity stores.
 Kerbside redemption is also eligible, with the 10-cent refund shared between the government and the Material Recovery Facility operator.